-The School of Mathematics works closely with school and college students, teachers and careers advisors to encourage the pursuit of Mathematics in higher eductaion.
+The School of Mathematics works closely with school and college students, teachers and careers advisors to encourage the pursuit of Mathematics in higher education.
 We also offer advice on the admissions process to our degrees and studying at the University of Birmingham.
-We work to support young people and their teachers to enable progression to univeristy and to fulfil their full potential.
-To this end, the School of Mathematics and the University of Birmingham, organise a range of outreach activities that involve campus tours, school visits and an annual Teachers Conference.
+We work to support young people and their teachers to enable progression to university and to fulfil their full potential.

 For more information or details of any of the events below please contact the outreach officer.